Citizenship (Amendment) Act, 2019: Analysis

-The Act has amended the Citizenship Act, 1955 to give eligibility for Indian citizenship to persecuted minorities who are Hindus, Sikhs, Buddhists, Jains, Parsis and Christians from Afghanistan, Bangladesh and Pakistan, and who entered India on or before 31 December 2014.
-The Act does not mention Muslims.
-According to Intelligence Bureau records, the immediate beneficiaries of the Amended Act will be 31,313 people, which include 25,447 Hindus, 5,807 Sikhs, 55 Christians, 2 Buddhists and 2 Parsis.
+The Act amended the Citizenship Act, 1955 to give accelerated eligibility for Indian citizenship to persecuted minorities who are Hindus, Sikhs, Buddhists, Jains, Parsis and Christians from Afghanistan, Bangladesh and Pakistan, and who entered India on or before 31 December 2014.
+The Act does not include Muslims.
+Under the original citizenship act, one of the requirements for citizenship by naturalisation is that the applicant must have lived in India during the last 12 months, and for 11 of the previous 14 years.
+The amendment relaxes this 11-year requirement to 5 years for persons belonging to the same six religions and three countries.

+The immediate beneficiaries of the Amended Act will be 31,313 people of India, which include 25,447 Hindus, 5,807 Sikhs, 55 Christians, 2 Buddhists and 2 Parsis.
+In Assam, about 3-6 lakh people are expected to be benefited under this act.
+In West Bengal, the Matua community (Bengali Hindu Dalits i.e. SCs of East Bengal of Pakistan), numbering 3 crores (approx 30% population of West Bengal), is mostly concentrated in districts such as North 24 Parganas, Nadia, Hooghly, Cooch Behar, South Dinajpur, East Burdwan, and other parts of West Bengal.
+The community, having immigrated during the Partition of India and Partition of Bengal in 1947 and later during the 1971 Bangladesh (East Bengal or East Pakistan) Liberation War (Civil War in Pakistan), out of which about 1.5 crore Matuas came to West Bengal after the creation of Bangladesh in 1971 (after 24 March), have long been demanding the implementation of the Act due to facing citizenship issues for a considerable period.
+However, the Government of India says that it does not maintain records of CAA applicants as there is no such provision for record-keeping, thus making it difficult to ascertain the numbers of absolute beneficiaries of the Act.

-Under the act, one of the requirements for citizenship by naturalisation is that the applicant must have lived in India during the last 12 months, and for 11 of the previous 14 years.
-The bill relaxes this 11-year requirement to 5 years for persons belonging to the same six religions and three countries.
-The bill exempts the tribal areas of Assam, Meghalaya, and Tripura from its applicability.
-It also exempts the areas regulated through the Inner Line Permit, which include Arunachal Pradesh, Mizoram and Nagaland.
-The inclusion of Manipur in Inner Line Permit was also announced on 9 December 2019.
+The amendment exempts the tribal areas of Assam, Meghalaya, and Tripura from its applicability.
+It also exempts the areas regulated through the Inner Line Permit, which include Arunachal Pradesh, Mizoram, Nagaland and Manipur, the last of which was brought under Inner Line Permit on 9 December 2019.

-The bill includes a new provision for cancellation of the registration of Overseas Citizenship of India (OCI) if there are any violations of any law of India, whether they are petty infractions or heinous felonies, however it also adds the opportunity for the OCI holder to be heard before the verdict.
+The amendment includes a new provision for cancellation of the registration of Overseas Citizenship of India (OCI) if there are any violations of any law of India, whether they are petty infractions or heinous felonies, however it also adds the opportunity for the OCI holder to be heard before the verdict.